xtext/xtext-gradle-plugin/xtext-builder.md

           hideSyntheticVariables = true
         }
         validator {
-          //adjust severities of issues (take the issue codes from the language's validator class) error 'something.you.consider.really.Bad'
+          //adjust severities of issues
+          //take the issue codes from the language's validator class error 'something.you.consider.really.Bad'
           warning 'something.Phishy'
           ignore 'some.warning.you.dont.care.About'